Lange-Vecerina/AMT_TEAM04-Project_API/README.md

 > Docker enables us to package an application with all of its dependencies into a standardized unit for software development that includes everything it needs to run: code, runtime, system tools, system libraries and settings.
 Making our application portable and easy to run on any machine.

+### **Why Apache Http ?**
+> Easy open source project that allows to use its components to do fast custom http requests with less code to write
+> than classic Java http requests.
 ### **Install Dependencies**

 - To install Java 11 on your machine you can follow the following tutorial : https://www.oracle.com/java/technologies/javase-jdk11-downloads.html